anfepema700/simple_shell/README.md

 ### Non interactive mode

-At the TERMINAL prompt outside the hsh program type: `echo "/bin/ls" | ./hsh`
+At the TERMINAL prompt outside the hsh program type: `echo "/bin/ls" | valgrind ./hsh`

 That will send the instructions via pipe to ./hsh as arguments

 The result should be the same as typing /bin/ls directly in the ./hsh program

 ### Non interactive mode with arguments
-At the TERMINAL prompt outside the hsh program type: `echo "/bin/ls -l" | ./hsh`
+At the TERMINAL prompt outside the hsh program type: `echo "/bin/ls -l" | valgrind ./hsh`

 That will send the instructions via pipe to ./hsh as arguments